PaperMC/PaperDocs/source/server/configuration.rst

 * **description**: Instructs the server put a maximum value on experience orbs, preventing them all from merging down into 1 single orb.
 * **note**: The default value instructs the server to use no max value, allowing them to merge down into a single orb.
+This is especially noticeable when defeating boss monsters.

 prevent-moving-into-unloaded-chunks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~